Zhengmin "Min" Qian, MD, PhD

 Education History: PhD, Exposure Assessment/Epidemiology, School of Public Health, University of Medicine and Dentistry of New Jersey (UMDNJ) and Rutgers University

 SLU faculty since: 2010

-Zhengmin (Min) Qian, MD, PhD is an Associate Professor of Epidemiology and Chair of the Department of Epidemiology.
+Zhengmin (Min) Qian, MD, PhD is a Professor of Epidemiology and Chair of the Department of Epidemiology.
 His area of expertise is environmental epidemiology.
 He has years of experience working as an environmental epidemiologist both in China and in the U.S. Dr. Qian's research areas of focus include maternal and child health, global health, environmental health, exposure assessment, indoor and outdoor air pollution.

-Most notably he was a key investigator on the study ""Health Effects of Long-term Air Pollution on Lung Function and Respiratory Health in Children and Adults in Four Chinese Cities"" sponsored by the U.S. Environmental Protection Agency under Annex 1 of the China-U.S. Protocol for Scientific and Technical Cooperation in the Field of Environment Protection from 1987 to 2001.
+Most notably he was a key investigator on the study ""Health Effects of Long-term Air Pollution on Lung Function and Respiratory Health in Children and Adults in Four Chinese Cities" sponsored by the U.S. Environmental Protection Agency under Annex 1 of the China-U.S. Protocol for Scientific and Technical Cooperation in the Field of Environment Protection from 1987 to 2001.

 Currently, Dr. Qian and his colleagues are evaluating whether ambient air pollutants at levels typically found in the developing countries of Asia are related to increased rates of preterm birth, low birth weight, and intrauterine growth retardation in neonates born in Wuhan, China.
 The proposed research follows up approximately 100,000 women and their infants.